 Skip to main content

-Coddingtown Mall isn’t just the oldest shopping center in Santa Rosa — it’s a living timeline of how retail has evolved in Northern California.
+Coddingtown isn’t just the oldest shopping center in Santa Rosa — it’s a living timeline of how retail has evolved in Northern California.
 From its mid-century roots to its modern-day community focus, the mall has remained a constant in a changing landscape.
 And yes, that giant rotating sign out front is still spinning, still iconic, and still guiding drivers off Highway 101.

 Rotating Coddingtown Mall sign in Santa Rosa, California, standing tall with retro mid-century design against a cloudy sky.

-The landmark rotating sign outside Coddingtown Mall is still there — still spinning, still bright, and still one of Santa Rosa’s most iconic sights.
+The landmark rotating sign outside Coddingtown is still there — still spinning, still bright, and still one of Santa Rosa’s most iconic sights.

 1960s – the beginning